Mountain Trails & Conditions

 Riser Lake + Lewis Butte

-Riser Lake has moderate elevation, combination of single track and double track.
-Lewis Butte is a steady climb on county road, double track and single track to stunning views and a fun, flowy descent.
+CURRENT CONDITIONS: Riser Lake has moderate elevation, combination of single track and double track.
+Best ridden clockwise.
+Lewis Butte is a recently rebuilt singletrack loop involving a moderate climb to the Butte and a fun, flowy descent back to the trailhead.
+Best ridden counter-clockwise.
 Best ridden in the Spring and Fall.
 Weedy in the summer.
 Discover Pass required to park on state lands.
 Electric assist bikes not allowed.

-Ride from Winthrop and forget the car keys or park at the Chickadee trailhead.
-Multiple loops and distances available for beginner and moderate riders.
-Check out the new, flowy trail improvements on Magpie, Black Bear, Pete's Dragon, Woodpecker and Dave's Dive.
-Wild Turkey trail is currently now open.
+CURRENT CONDITIONS: Multiple loops and distances available for beginner through advanced riders.
+The new Thompson Ridge Trail is complete, adding over 12 miles of fun, flowy singletrack to the network.
+Check out the trail improvements on Magpie, Black Bear, Pete's Dragon, Woodpecker and Dave's Dive as well.
+Skip riding up the road by checking out Climb-It Change with singletrack climbing access to Thompson Pass.
+Wild Turkey is a great descending trail packed with advanced features for the advanced riders.
 Thanks to Methow Trails and the Methow Evergreen Mountain Bike Alliance Chapter for bringing more fun singletrack to Sun Mountain!
 No parking pass required for parking or riding.
 Electric assist bikes not allowed.

 Starvation Mountain Loop

-Some downed trees remain on trail.
-Blue Buck is especially brushy.
-An excellent full-day 25 mile ride in the Methow Valley.
+CURRENT CONDITIONS: Snow on trail, closed for season.
+An adventuresome full-day 25 mile ride in the Methow Valley.
 High elevations make for a retreat from the valley floor.
-The road takes you up to the top of the first peak, after that the trail is singletrack, much of it exposed sidehill.
-The majority of singletrack is downhill, making for an incredible 3.5 hour descent.
-Lightning Creek trail also open.
+Climb Lightning Creek to 4235 rd.
+The road takes you up to the top of Starvation, followed by rolling double-track to Blue Buck.
+Blue Buck gradually descends back to Lightning Creek on narrow singletrack with exposure.
 No parking pass required for parking or riding.
 Electric assist bikes allowed.

 “EASY DOES IT”